-Return-to-workplace readiness assessment
+Return-to-Workplace Readiness Assessment

-Consider the following return-to-workplace best practices to determine additional steps your organization may need to take as you resume operations:
+Consider the following return-to-workplace best practices to determine additional steps your organization may need to take as you resume operations.

-- 1 Has your organization created a plan to bring employees safely back into the workplace, including updated workforce management practices? - 2 Do you have the ability to segment employee data according to reopening phases and conditions? - 3 Are you able to stagger or adjust employee schedules to minimize possible exposure to COVID-19? - 4 Have you identified a means to comply with ongoing regulatory guidance, especially the vaccine mandate? - Do your return-to-workplace communications to employees include updated policies and procedures, upcoming training and safety reassurances? - 6 Are you able to send employee communications through a mobile app, including invitations to work, information about new policies, and health and safety updates, in real time? - Is your organization able to track and trace employee health and wellness, including possible exposure to COVID-19? - 8 Has your organization implemented touchless technology where possible, such as on time clocks, to minimize exposure? - 9 Are you able to trace and monitor employee exposure in the workplace in real time? - Are you able to monitor impacted locations and remove them from schedules for cleaning if needed? - Do you have data insights to monitor impacts on employees, locations and operations to
+- Has your organization created a plan to bring employees safely back into the workplace, including updated workforce management practices? - 2 Do you have the ability to segment employee data according to reopening phases and conditions? - 3 Are you able to stagger or adjust employee schedules to minimize possible exposure to COVID-19? - Do your return-to-workplace communications to employees include updated policies and procedures, upcoming training and safety reassurances? - Are you able to send employee communications through a mobile app, including invitations to work, information about new policies, and health and safety updates, in real time? - Is your organization able to track and trace employee health and wellness, including possible exposure to COVID-19? - Has your organization implemented touchless technology where possible, such as on time clocks, to minimize exposure? - 8 Are you able to trace and monitor employee exposure in the workplace in real time? - Are you able to monitor impacted locations and remove them from schedules for cleaning if needed? - Do you have data insights to monitor impacts on employees, locations and operations to improve decision-making?